In this interview, Dave Wolff from Nel Hydrogen talks to AZoM about the benefits of using Hydrogen Technology in Thin Film Deposition

 All of these costs are reduced by the use of PEM water electrolysis versus other production technologies or stored delivered hydrogen.
 From the standpoint of thin film producers, hydrogen generated on-site, via PEM water electrolysis technology, is the least expensive way to access the multiple benefits of near-zero inventory, high purity, process pressure and well-characterized impurities.

-Proton’s hydrogen generators can be highly advantageous for thin film producers for many reasons.
+Nel’s hydrogen generators can be highly advantageous for thin film producers for many reasons.
 While the produced hydrogen is very pure at 99.9995+% purity, many thin film applicators will want to purify it further to ensure the best possible coating integrity.
-The hydrogen generated by Proton’s equipment is supplied at 200 or higher psig (13 barg or more).
+The hydrogen generated by Nel’s equipment is supplied at 200 or higher psig (13 barg or more).
 It can be easily purified using palladium purification or chemical getters while still maintaining enough pressure to suit the process.

-Also, since Proton’s generators produce hydrogen from purified water with no chemicals added, the tiny amount of impurities that exist are well characterized since they arise only from the water itself and a tiny amount of dissolved air in the water.
+Also, since Nel’s generators produce hydrogen from purified water with no chemicals added, the tiny amount of impurities that exist are well characterized since they arise only from the water itself and a tiny amount of dissolved air in the water.
 The impurities that are present are easily removed using common purification technologies.

 What might the future look like for thin film deposition?